Fritz Kaegi wins Cook Co. assessor primary, Joe Berrios concedes

-CHICAGO (WLS) --Cook County Assessor Joe Berrios conceded the primary election to Fritz Kaegi.

-Berrios called Kaegi to offer his congratulations and concede the Cook County Assessor's primary race.
+Berrios called Kaegi to offer his congratulations and conceded the Cook County Assessor's primary race.

 Cook County voters decided Tuesday to unseat Cook County Assessor Joe Berrios, who has faced criticism over the tax assessment system.